lilyosah/tech-knowledgebase/Software-Engineering/SQL.md

 ## Joining
 Joining data from two tables together by some common column (in most cases)
+- Also can do cartesian product?
+See [[Relational Databases#Associations and Foreign Keys]]

 *Matching start_station from trip_data with station_id from bikeshare_stations, this value exists in both*
 ```SQL